All Episodes

 I'm the mayor of the city of New York.

-Uh he also claims that his comments about how illegal immigration and that crisis is going to destroy New York City, has put him at odds with federal prosecutors.
+He also claims that his comments about how illegal immigration and that crisis is going to destroy New York City has put him at odds with federal prosecutors.

-You know, I think he's got a big problem uh before him.
+You know, I think he's got a big problem before him.

-It's it's kind of gonna be a cut and dry case.
+It's kind of going to be a cut-and-dry case.

-Um joining us now to weigh in on all of this, we have David Schoen, civil liberties attorney, former counsel for President Trump, Mark Burnovich back with us, former federal and state prosecutor and A.G. of the great state of Arizona.
+And joining us now to weigh in on all of this, we have David Schoen, civil liberties attorney, former counsel for President Trump, Mark Bernovich back with us, former federal and state prosecutor and AG of the great state of Arizona.

 Welcome both of you.